 Investors, international human rights groups, and labor advocacy groups have long been making attempts to safeguard worker rights in the international marketplace.
-In instances where companies themselves operate factories in developing countries for example, these advocates have asked that the companies adopt global corporate standards that guarantee sustainable wages and safe working conditions for their workers abroad.
+In instances where companies themselves operate factories in developing countries for example, these advocates have asked that the companies a dopt global corporate standards that guarantee sustainable wages and safe working conditions for their workers abroad.
 Companies that contract out portions of their manufacturing operations to foreign companies have been asked to ensure that the products they receive from those contractors have not been made using forced labor, child labor, or sweatshop labor.
 These companies are asked to adopt formal vendor standards that, among other things, include some sort of monitoring mechanism.
 Globalization, relocation of production overseas, and widespread use of subcontractors and vendors, often make it difficult to obtain a complete picture of a company's labor practices in global markets.
 Recent deadly accidents at factories, notably in Bangladesh and in Pakistan, have continued to intensify these concerns.
 Many investors believe that companies would benefit from adopting a human rights policy based on the Universal Declaration of Human Rights and the International Labour Organization's Core Labor Standards.
-Efforts that seek greater disclosure on a company's global labor practices, including its supply chain, and that seek to establish minimum standards for a company's operations will be supported.
+Efforts that seek greater disclosure on a company's operations will be supported.
 In addition, requests for independent monitoring of overseas operations will be supported.